tsiemasilo/tsiemasilochatbot/replit.md

 - ✅ Frontend loading successfully with name prompt
 - ✅ WebSocket connections working
 - ✅ Deployment configuration complete
+- ✅ AI personality updated to be more professional and friendly

 ## User Preferences